Walt Disney World Monorail System

 Tokyo Disneyland Monorail Info

-The Tokyo Monorail was built (2001) by a Japanese company ( to there transportation standards (holds 571 passengers and are driverless)
+The Tokyo Monorail was built (2001) by a Japanese company (to their transportation standards and hold 571 passengers)

 The Japanese trains are designated as such: 1-Blue / 2-Yellow / 3-Purple / 4-Green / 5-Peach.

-These monorail's also are all open.
-You can walk from one end to the other.
+These monorail's also are an open design.
+You can walk from one end of the whole train to the other.

 Tokyo Disneyland's monorail does not have the "Mark" designation